AhmedAbuelnour/ProFileDownloader/README.md

     1. Current %
     2. Current Speed
     3. How Much has been downloaded out of what is left
-* Gives your higher control over the segments downloading
+* Gives you higher control over the segments downloading
 * Cross platform - .NET Core 3.0
 * Higher speed Json Serializer and Deserializer